Ballyvourney: Music and dance

 The composer Seán Ó Riada is buried in the cemetery there.
 The sean-nós singer Elizabeth Cronin spent her whole life in the area.

 The village gives its name to an Irish dance figure—the Baile Bhuirne Set The town is the home of Ionad Cultúrtha, a regional cultural centre for the traditional and contemporary arts.
 It holds many music and visual art events.

+The village hosts the annual Crinniú na bhFliúit ('Flute Meet') festival which celebrates traditional Irish flute music.
+The festival began in 2008 and features classes, workshops, lectures and concerts by traditional musicians including Catherine McEvoy, Conal Ó Gráda, Louise Mulcahy, Hammy Hamilton and Aoife Granville.

 Amenities and attractions

 St. Gobnet's Wood is an old 30 ha woodland mainly planted in old Sessile Oak.
 The local national school is called Scoil Aban Naofa and is named after Aban, a saint associated with the area.
 The secondary school, Coláiste Ghobnatan, was formed in 1989 following the merger of Coláiste Iosagáin (opened c.
 1940) and Scoil Ghobnatan (opened 1950).
 According to the school principal, the school is "named in honour of Saint Gobnait, patron Saint of Baile Bhúirne and indeed we place all our work under her protection".

 The grounds of Coláiste Íosagáin, a former De La Salle college, were used as a filming location for Song for a Raggy Boy.
 The film The Wind That Shakes the Barley was also filmed in nearby locations.